 A LOT of due diligence is required when buying a parcel of farmland.
 Everything from crop yield to flood zones to soil types to weather patterns (just to name a few things), there are all kinds of things that need to align to make a piece of farmland “good” for farming and sufficient to charge enough annual rent.

 All this to say, finding good deals and managing relationships with farms is much easier with an outfit like AcreTrader handling all of these tasks for you.
-Not to mention, you have the benefit of spreading out smaller investment amounts among several different farm projects, so you don't have to put all of your eggs in one basket, so to speak.
+Not to mention, you can spread out smaller investment amounts among several different farm projects, so you don't have to put all of your eggs in one basket.

 What Kind of Returns to Expect?